micmejia/bible-dump/NKJV/1 Samuel/1 Sam 3.md

 In that day I will perform against Eli all that I have spoken concerning his house, from beginning to end.

 ###### 13
-For I have told him that I will judge his house forever for the iniquity which he knows, because his sons made themselves vile, and he did not [^b]restrain them.
+For I have told him that I will judge his house forever for the iniquity which he knows, because his sons made themselves vile, and he did not restrain them.

 ###### 14
 And therefore I have sworn to the house of Eli that the iniquity of Eli's house shall not be atoned for by sacrifice or offering forever."

 ###### 15
-So Samuel lay down until [^c]morning, and opened the doors of the house of the Lord.
+So Samuel lay down until morning, and opened the doors of the house of the Lord.
 And Samuel was afraid to tell Eli the vision.

 ###### 16
 Then Eli called Samuel and said, "Samuel, my son!"
 He answered, "Here I am."